-Newly hired employees have 30 days from your first day of work to elect your benefits coverage.
+Newly hired employees have 30 days from the first day of work to elect benefits coverage.

 You can enroll in health and welfare coverage if you’re: